 For some of the same reason as stated above, the digital marketing industry is booming like never before.
 As businesses transfer their advertising and marketing budgets to the web, SEO (Search Engine Optimization), Content Marketing and Social Media Marketing have become a top priority.

 More than ever, businesses need people who understand the online marketing landscape to aid their digital campaigns.
 Learning about at least one these areas within digital marketing is a valuable skill, and will make you an asset in terms of advancing your career.

 Similar to coding, freelancing your SEO skills as well will enable you to take on many side projects that will allow you to make some extra money.

 Fluency in a foreign language is a skill that stands out on any resume.
 Furthermore, the process of learning a foreign language can be quite enjoyable.
 Knowing how to communicate in languages other than your own opens up many opportunities in terms of international travel and employment.

-Leveraging this skill allows you to really immerse yourself within a new culture, meet many people and expand your social.
+Leveraging this skill allows you to really immerse yourself in a new culture, meet many people and expand your social.

 In today’s interconnected world, it’s fair to say that knowing a foreign language in its entirety is a precious skill to possess.

 Mechanics (and other Repair Work)

-Considering we are a car-driven society, it should come as no surprise that auto mechanics is in high demand.
+Considering we are a car-driven society, it should come as no surprise that auto mechanics are in high demand.
 According to the AAA, the average American spends around $9,150 on car-related costs.

 Now, I’m not suggesting that you drop everything and rush into becoming a mechanic (though if you are intrigued, mechanics make an average of $37,000 a year).
 But, it may be worthwhile to reconsider your knowledge of cars.